ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

-# Download and Inspect ABCD 4.0
+# Download, Inspect, and Visualize ABCD 4.0 Tabulated and Raw Behavioral Datasets

 This is the first two installments in a series of data exercises for ABCD-ReproNim students on how to download, vizualize, and work with the ABCD data.
 They are intended as guided tutorials that will prepare for Project Month (to be held on April 4th - April 29th, 2022).
 By working through these exercises you will have the opportunity to explore the ABCD data, generate ideas about what kind of project you might like to work on during Project Month, and get practice with various technical/programming skills that will be useful in carrying out your project idea.
+You are welcome and encouraged to download data to the [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/).
+If you need access to the Hub you can request it [here](https://docs.google.com/forms/d/e/1FAIpQLSefrxRzdjFak_BoxTL5bE-TnsJdg9KbGvFdOwuW7zliZ96z7g/viewform?usp=sf_link).

 This data exercise is intended for students who have _already obtained_ [ABCD data access](https://docs.google.com/document/d/18hsT2x15bypuXFcfMQb9Ck_YEB7VvY2j4w5hwbV78A4/edit#heading=h.ifsu9kkjrdcu).
 However, broad concepts (e.g., working with and visualizing data in Python) are generalizable across other data sets, but many of the steps and instructions in this exercise are specific to the ABCD study.
 If you do not have/are not able to receive ABCD data access then we still encourage you to engage with this assignment!
 Publicly available, non-ABCD data alternatives such as those in the [Human Connectome Project](http://www.humanconnectomeproject.org/), [OpenNeuro](https://openneuro.org/), or any other dataset that you may have access to can be adapted (but perhaps not directly mapped onto) to the steps outlined in this data exercise.
 If you are unable to use the ABCD data then our hope is that you can still learn from the general principles we cover by adapting them to a different dataset you do have access to.

-This assignment has a suggested due date of March 8th, which is the start of Project Month.
+This assignment has a suggested due date of March 21st, which is the start of Project Month.
 Unlike the Data Exercises you’ve been turning in thus far in the course, this data exercise does not have any multiple choice questions to answer.
 We will not be asking you to submit anything for this Project Month Prep Data Exercise.
 However, ABCD-ReproNim TAs will be available to give you feedback on the code you generate from this tutorial upon request.

 ## Task 1: Download the ABCD 4.0